Rennie Stennett

 Reinaldo Antonio Stennett Porte (April 5, 1949 – May 18, 2021) was a Panamanian professional baseball second baseman, who played in Major League Baseball (MLB) for the Pittsburgh Pirates (1971–79) and San Francisco Giants (1980–81).
 He batted and threw right-handed.
-A World Series champion with the Pirates in 1979, Stennett is one of two players to collect seven hits in a nine-inning game, which he did in a 22–0 victory over the Chicago Cubs, in 1975.
+A World Series champion with the Pirates in 1979, Stennett is one of two players (with Wilbert Robinson) to collect seven hits in a nine-inning game, which he did in a 22–0 victory over the Chicago Cubs in 1975.
 Stennett was also a member of the first all-Black and Latino starting lineup in big league history.

 Early life

 Stennett was born in Colón, Panama, on April 5, 1949.
 He was raised in the Panama Canal Zone and attended Paraiso High School, the same as Rod Carew.
 Stennett piqued the interest of the New York Yankees, San Francisco Giants, and Houston Astros, who wanted him to continue his schooling in the United States and develop him into a pitcher.
 However, he rejected their overtures on the recommendation of his father.
 He was signed as an amateur free agent by the Pittsburgh Pirates on February 12, 1969.